Project Length Custom Length

 The floating light phenomenon and sheen within these gemstones is called Adularescence or Schiller.
 The light is scattered by alternating layers of two kinds of feldspar producing a misty lustre of white, dull yellow, yellow-gray or greenish-gray.
 The stone’s main color also comes in shades of peach and gray.
 Colours are white, yellow, and clear.
 These stones can be found in Brazil, India, Madagascar, Myanmar, Sri Lanka, and the United States.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Grey Moonstone Beading Glossary Gemstone Pink Moonstone Beading Glossary Gemstone Rainbow Moonstone Beading Glossary Gemstone White Moonstone
+Bead Glossary Gemstone Grey Moonstone Bead Glossary Gemstones Pink Moonstone Bead Glossary Gemstones Rainbow Moonstone Bead Glossary Gemstones White Moonstone

 Above are examples of Grey, Pink, Rainbow and White Moonstone.